openforcefield/openff-sage/inputs-and-results/README.md

-# Optimizations
+# Inputs and Results

-Contained within this directory are the main inputs (or instructions on how they may be generated) for training the matrix of force fields against both physical property and QC data.
+This directory contains the main input files required to reproduce the performed optimizations and benchmarks which were carried out while training the Sage line of OpenFF force fields.

+The individual `optimizations` and `benchmarks` sub-directories contain detailed instructions on how the input scripts and files should be used.